IJustNeedOffsets/DepotDownloader/README.md

 The Language which the program is downloading is German, you can change the Language in the game settings after launching the first time.

 ## Compiling
-just try ti build it in Visual Studio.
+just try to build it in Visual Studio.
 The source code is in the folder named SecretVisuals.
+If you face in issues, you should be able to just decompile the .exe with DotPeek or DnSpy.
+(The program is not protected in anyway.

 Credits
 DepotDownloader